rupalkhilari/genome-designer/extensions/README.md

 Now, you should see a linked directory `myExtension` in `node_modules` of server/extensions.
 Simply reload the client and you should be served the latest version of your code, as the server dynamically pulls from the directory of your extension.

 Note that `npm run install-extensions` clears the `node_modules` directory, so you will have to re-establish the link after running that script using `npm link <packageName>`.

+### Troubleshooting

+#### My extension isn't showing up

+- Make sure you started the server after modifying package.json or adding the symlinked directory.

+- Ensure that the package is in `server/extensions/node_modules`

+- Check the server log and client console for errors